Improving indoor air quality

 Keep your home smoke-free

-Don’t smoke indoors and don’t allow others to smoke in your home.
-If you smoke, the best thing to do to improve your health is to quit.
-If smoke from your neighbours is affecting you, try asking them to smoke somewhere else.
-If you explain your situation, they may be understanding.
+Do not smoke indoors and don’t allow others to smoke in your home.
+If you smoke, the best thing to do to improve your health is to quit smoking.
+We have advice to help if you or someone in your home smokes.

 Use electric or gas heating

-Cook and heat your home with electric and gas instead of burning wood and coal.
-Remember to use an extraction fan or open windows when cooking.
+If you can, cook and heat your home with electric instead of burning wood and coal.
+We have more advice about:

 Vacuum regularly

-Vacuum your home if you’re allergic to anything.
-You may even want to replace, or ask your landlord about replacing, carpets with wood or laminate flooring.
+Vacuuming your home regularly could help if you have allergies.
+You may even want to replace, or ask your landlord about replacing, carpets and rugs with wood or laminate flooring.
 Dusting with a damp cloth will help stop dust getting into your mouth and nose.

 Vacuum cleaners with HEPA (High Efficiency Particulate Air) filters can trap more house dust mites than normal vacuum cleaners.